Planar spin network coherent states II. Small corrections

 {\mbox{$\rightarrow$}} {\mbox{$\leftrightarrow$}} [1]{eq.~(\ref{#1})} [1]{Eq.~(\ref{#1})} [2]{eqs.~(\ref{#1}) and (\ref{#2})} [2]{Eqs.~(\ref{#1}) and (\ref{#2})} [1]{\langle #1 \mid} [1]{\mid #1 \rangle} [2]{\langle #1 \mid #2 \rangle}

-This paper is the second of a series of three which construct coherent states for spin networks with planar symmetry.
-Paper 1 proposes a candidate set of coherent states.
-The present paper demonstrates explicitly that these states are approximate eigenvectors of the holonomy and momentum operators \E{i}{I} (as expected for coherent states), up to small correction terms.
-Those correction terms are calculated.
-A complete subset of the overcomplete set of coherent states is constructed, and used to compute the approximate inverse of the volume operator.
-A theorem of Thiemann and Winkler is used to calculate the matrix elements of the [volume, holonomy] commutator.
-In the classical limit this commutator takes the derivative of volume with respect to angular momentum L. \ Since we are focusing on large $<L>$, the restriction to large p is not a problem.
+This paper is the second of two which construct coherent states for spin networks with planar symmetry.
+Paper 1 constructs a set of coherent states peaked at specific values of holonomy and triad.
+These operators acting on the coherent state give back the coherent state plus small correction (SC) states.
+The present paper proves that the SC states form a complete subset of the overcomplete set of coherent states.
+The subset is used to construct a perturbation expansion of the inverse of the volume operator.
+Appendices calculate the standard deviations of the angles occurring in the holonomies, demonstrate that standard deviations are given by matrix elements of the SC states, and estimate the rate of spreading of a coherent state wave packet. \

-The following is a summary of the most important formulas from paper 1.
-The proposed coherent states are sums of O(3) spherical harmonics.